VenusProtocol/keeper-bots/packages/cli/README.md

 ## Venus CLI

-The Venus cli is a easy way to run tasks and interact with the venus protocol from the command line.
+The Venus CLI is a easy way to run tasks and interact with the Venus Protocol from the command line.

 ### Token Converter